AlankritaSrivastava/RedCloud_Churn_Prediction/README.md

   - **Incentives for Longer Tenure:** Introduce loyalty programs for long-term retention.

 ### Conclusion
-The churn prediction model highlights factors leading to customer attrition.
-By focusing on key indicators and implementing tailored strategies, we can enhance customer loyalty and improve retention rates, leading to greater profitability and long-term success.
+The churn prediction model highlights key factors contributing to customer attrition, such as customer complaints, satisfaction scores, and tenure.
+By focusing on these indicators and implementing tailored strategies—such as improving customer support, launching targeted engagement initiatives, and providing incentives for longer-tenured customers—businesses can enhance customer loyalty and improve retention rates, leading to greater profitability and long-term success.

+Additionally, the use of robust machine learning algorithms like Random Forest and XGBoost has proven particularly useful in handling outliers in the dataset.
+These algorithms are less sensitive to outliers compared to others, ensuring that the presence of extreme values does not negatively impact model performance.
+This allows for more accurate predictions and reliable insights, making the models more effective in real-world scenarios where data anomalies are common.